 If you remember the rice krispie treats of your childhood turning into hard bricks after a few days, don’t worry about that here.
 Because we didn’t pack the mixture down into the pan, they will stay nice and soft for several days!

 You can technically freeze these krispie treats if you want to.
 Wrap each cooled treat in plastic wrap and store them in a zip-top freezer bag in the freezer for up to a month.

 I would recommend avoiding the freezer if you want the treats to stay nice and soft, though.
 And they are so simple to whip up, you really can have brown butter rice krispie treats any time the craving strikes!

 - Measure out 2 cups of the marshmallows; set aside.

 - Line a 9 x 9-inch baking pan with parchment paper or foil and spray with nonstick cooking spray.

-- Gradually add crisped rice cereal; stirring until well coated.
-Fold in the reserved 1 cup of marshmallows and mix until thoroughly incorporated.
+- Remove from the heat and stir in the vanilla and maple extracts.
+Gradually add Rice Krispies cereal; stirring until well coated.
+Fold in the reserved 2 cups of marshmallows until thoroughly incorporated.